evanleck/sinatra-boilerplate/README.md

 sinatra-boilerplate uses *some* of the utter uber-hawtness that is the [HTML5 Boilerplate](http://html5boilerplate.com/) but *not all*.
 I opted not to use the build script stuff because I feel like it adds an extra layer of trouble when working with Sinatra.

-The base layout file is pretty compliant with what the Boilerplate puts out but I've added in `Modernizr.load` instead of putting all the JS at the bottom and a few other minor tweaks.
-Most of the comments have been left in place though.
+The base layout file is pretty compliant with what the Boilerplate puts out except for a few minor tweaks.
+Most of the comments have been left in place as well.

 Direct implementations from HTML5BP:

 * `html` scoping by class.
-* Internet explorer compatibility `meta` tag.
 * Viewport settings for mobile browsers.
 * Better analytics script.
-* Prompt IE6 users to use Chrome Frame.
+* More awesome CSS base.
 * ... probably more that I've forgotten :)

 ## Modernizr